-Specialist reunification carers and respite carers receive a tax free allowance, school card and health care card for the child, specific to the program in order to cover most of the additional costs of caring for a foster child.
+Specialist reunification foster carers and respite carers receive a tax-free allowance, school card, and health care card for the child, specific to the program, in order to cover most of the additional costs of caring for a foster child.
 In addition to this allowance, additional benefits from Centrelink may be available depending on your circumstances.
 Please contact us for further information.

-Following a carer enquiry an “Information Pack for Potential Foster Carers” is sent to the potential carer.
+Following a foster carer enquiry, an “Information Pack for Potential Foster Carers” is sent to the potential carer.
 If the potential carer is interested in applying they send back the “Registration of Interest” form attached.

-An “Information Exchange Session” is arranged with the potential carer household and Centacare Foster Care Support Worker to discuss becoming a carer in more detail.
+An “Information Exchange Session” is arranged with the potential foster carer household and Centacare Foster Care Support Worker to discuss becoming a foster carer in more detail.

-- If after the session the potential carer decides to continue the process of becoming a carer they complete the application form.
+- If after the session, the potential foster carer decides to continue the process of becoming a carer, they complete the application form.

 - Potential carers then participate in a training program and a series of assessment interviews.
 The assessment is not something that is a pass or fail, but a process to discover whether fostering is a suitable option for the potential carer at that time.

 - The assessment process includes a medical check, criminal record check, accommodation check and referee check.